 Do you prefer wigs made of real hair or do you prefer synthetic wigs?

-For more tips on preparing for chemotherapy, check out my book, Getting Past the Fear: A Guide to Help You Mentally Prepare for Chemotherapy.
+Get lots more tips on preparing for chemotherapy in my book, Getting Past the Fear: A Guide to Help You Mentally Prepare for Chemotherapy.